ASU-EGR304-2025-F-208/ASU-EGR-304-Team-208/docs/06-team-block-diagram.md

 The subsystems are connected in a **daisy chain configuration** via a **2×4 IDC female header** using an **8-wire ribbon cable**, enabling smooth coordination and data sharing between boards.
 This modular design allows each board to operate independently while also integrating seamlessly into the full system.

-Below is a diagram of the daisy chain setup to visualize the **connections and data flow** between the individual PCBs:
+Below is a diagram of the daisy chain setup to visualize the **connections and data flow** between the individual subsytems:

 ![Team Subsystem Diagram](images/TEAM%20DIAGRAM%20BLOCK.drawio.png)

-> **Note:** Each subsystem implements unique functionality, ensuring no overlap and highlighting the contributions of each team member toward the final water detection system.
+> **Note:** Every subsystem has a different function, so all team contributions come together to form the complete system.